 14. Ladders shall be used to provide access for roller placement.

 15. Personnel working on cable pulling will be equipped at all times with safety harnesses fixed steadily to the overhead support.

-16. Before Cable pulling commences, the actual length of the route will be measured and checked to ensure adequacy of provided cable length.
+16. Before Cable pulling commences, the actual length of the route will be measured and checked to ensure the adequacy of provided cable length.

 17. Ensure the cable pulling winch is placed at a suitable position according to the length of the cable and the condition of the site.

-18. Cable shall be tested both before removal from cable drums and on site with a 1 KV insulation tester (5KV for MV Cables).
+18. Cable shall be tested both before removal from cable drums and on-site with a 1 KV insulation tester (5KV for MV Cables).